Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 Benkei's C2 also makes him dig.
 It works the same way as the air special, except it has such a slow speed that it generally isn't useful in speedruns.
-However, it can have a niche use on occasion: one time I got stuck in a pit out of bounds, surrounded by angled surfaces which prevented me from infinite jumping out, but doing C2 let me controllably climb out of the pit instead.
+However, the fact that you can do it while grounded without having to move much can occasionally give it a niche use: one time I got stuck in a pit out of bounds, surrounded by angled surfaces which prevented me from infinite jumping or using Benkei's air special to get out, but doing C2 let me controllably climb out of the pit instead.

 Benkei cannot fall while digging.
 If you dig over a ledge, Benkei will simply teleport to ground level instantly.